History of Greek Sicily: Origins

+The earliest Greek colonies in Sicily are all on its east coast, showing the importance of the trade route through the Straits of Messina.
 The metropoleis from which the Greek colonists came were usually also the source of the new cities' (poleis) names.
-Once consolidated, the colonies also produced sub-colonies for military or commercial purposes - Akrai and Casmene, for example, probably originated as military outposts of Syracuse.
+Once consolidated, the colonies also produced sub-colonies for military or commercial purposes; Akrai and Casmene, for example, probably originated as military outposts of Syracuse.